Predictive Inference Based on Markov Chain Monte Carlo Output: Introduction

 \section{Introduction}

+Probabilistic forecasts are predictive probability distributions over quantities or events of interest.
+They implement an idea that was eloquently expressed already at the beginning of the 20th century in the context of meteorological prediction:

+\begin{quote} ``It seems to me that the condition of confidence or otherwise forms a very important part of the prediction, and ought to find expression.''

+\citep[pp.~23--24]{Cooke1906} \end{quote}

-Probabilistic forecasts take the form of predictive probability distributions over quantities or events of interest \citep{GneitingKatzfuss2014}.
-In this context, a rapidly growing transdisciplinary literature uses Bayesian inference to produce posterior predictive distributions in a wide range of applications, including economic, financial, ecological, and meteorological problems, among many others.
-Prompted by these developments, as recently noted by \citet[p.~1759]{BromsEtAl2016},
+Despite this early acknowledgment of the importance of forecast uncertainty, constructing principled and realistic measures of the latter remains challenging in practice.
+In this context, a rapidly growing transdisciplinary literature uses Bayesian inference to produce posterior predictive distributions in a wide range of applications, including economic, ecological, and meteorological problems, among many others.
+Bayesian posterior predictive distributions naturally account for sources of uncertainty -- such as unknown model parameters, or latent variables in state space models -- that are not easily captured using frequentist methods; see, e.g., \citet{Clark2005} for an ecological perspective.

-\begin{quote}

-``a quiet regime shift is occurring in Bayesian statistics where predictive model comparison approaches are experiencing a resurgence.'' \end{quote}

-In {Bayesian statistics}, posterior predictive distributions arise as mixture distributions with respect to the posterior distribution of the parameter vector.
+Formally, posterior predictive distributions arise as mixture distributions with respect to the posterior distribution of the parameter vector.
+In the following, we assume that the parameter vector contains all quantities that are subject to Bayesian inference, including also latent state variables, for example.
 For a real-valued continuous quantity of interest, the posterior predictive distribution, $F_0$, can be represented by its cumulative distribution function (CDF) or the respective density.
 The posterior predictive CDF is then of the generic form

 for $x \in \real$, where $\Ppost$ is the posterior distribution of the parameter, $\theta$, over some parameter space, $\Theta$, and $\Fcd$ is the conditional predictive CDF when $\theta \in \Theta$ is the true parameter. \citet{Harris1989} argues that predictive distributions of this form have appeal in frequentist settings as well.
-Frequently, the integral in \eqref{eq:F0} does not admit a solution in closed form, and so the posterior predictive CDF must be approximated or estimated in some way, typically using some form of Markov chain Monte Carlo (MCMC); see, e.g., \citet{GelfandSmith1990} and \citet{GilksEtAl1996book}.
+Often, the integral in \eqref{eq:F0} does not admit a solution in closed form, and so the posterior predictive CDF must be approximated or estimated in some way, typically using some form of Markov chain Monte Carlo (MCMC); see, e.g., \citet{GelfandSmith1990} and \citet{GilksEtAl1996book}.

 Given a simulated sequence $\thetam$ of parameter values from $\Ppost$, one approach, which we call the {\em mixture-of-parameters}\/ (MP) technique, is to approximate $F_0$ by

 {However, this method can be used only when the conditional distributions $\Fcd$ are available in closed form.} An alternative route is to simulate a sequence $\Xm$ where $X_i \sim \Fcdi$, and to approximate $F_0$ based on this sample, using either nonparametric or parametric techniques.
 The most straightforward option is to estimate $F_0$ by the {\em empirical CDF}\/ (ECDF),